Bodigrim/logict/README.md

 # Haskell logict Package

-The Haskell equivalent for this process, using the `logict` package might look something like the following:
+The Haskell equivalent for the example above, using the `logict` package might look something like the following:

 ```haskell